devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 #### Appearance
 - **Theme**: Toggle between Light and Dark mode for comfortable viewing in any environment
+- **Toast Notifications**: Enable or disable toast notifications that provide immediate feedback when you update settings.
+When enabled, you'll see brief notification popups confirming your changes (e.g., "Theme Updated", "Refresh Rate Updated").

 #### Dashboard Updates
 - **Auto-refresh**: Enable or disable automatic data updates